/Retail Arbitrage: The Ultimate Guide to Making Money on Amazon

 How does Retail Arbitrage Work?

-The process of retail and online arbitrage starts with sourcing products, often at big box retailers or discount stores and sometimes on retailer websites.
+The process of retail and online arbitrage starts with sourcing products, often in physical stores such as big box retailers, discount stores, or clearance outlets, and sometimes on retailer websites.
 The first step is to do product research to make sure you’re selecting items that have high resale value from other sellers.
-Apps like SellerRunning, Tactical Arbitrage, and Jungle Scout's Extension can help you manage products across different marketplaces by analyzing product profitability, sales history, and market trends.
+Apps like SellerRunning, Tactical Arbitrage, and Jungle Scout’s Extension can help you manage products across different marketplaces by analyzing product profitability, sales history, and market trends.

 Once you’ve found a product, use a scanning app to compare prices and check the profit.
+Use the Amazon Seller App to check the current sales rank and current selling price to determine profitability and make informed sourcing decisions.
 This step includes comparing the product’s retail price to its current Amazon selling price, factoring in Amazon’s fees and shipping costs.
+You can also estimate how many units you could potentially sell based on sales data.
 If the numbers work, you buy the product and list it on Amazon and try to resell it for higher price.

 After you’ve listed your products, sales management is key to profitability.
-This includes monitoring your listings, adjusting prices based on competition and managing inventory.
+This includes monitoring your listings, adjusting prices based on competition, maintaining a healthy profit margin, and setting a competitive price when listing products, as well as managing inventory.
 The whole process relies on being able to find discounted products, analyze their profit and manage sales efficiently.

 Is Retail Arbitrage Legal?